Menu

 When you register for this event - you will receive the Zoom link in the Registration Confirmation Email and in the reminder announcements in the week prior to the presentation.

-Announcements for other scheduled 2024 and 2025 events will be coming soon.
+Announcements for other scheduled 2025 events will be coming soon.

 Feel free to invite your friends to come to this event.
 They can register at proutalliance.wildapricot.org/events or Events Page - Proutalliance.org/events.
 Please don't share the Zoom link.